Estimated Reading Time: 9 minutes

 Some—including search engines (i.e. Google, Bing, Baidu, etc.), those mentioned at the beginning of this blog, and others—use web crawlers and other methods to “actively” scan parts of the internet.

 In the case of search engines, this is to identify websites and information for the purpose of providing search tools.
 For others, it may be to gather information for statistics.
-But this approach is used to skim email addresses, look for security vulnerabilities, find botnet targets, and propagate malicious code.
+But this approach is also by bad actors to to skim email addresses, look for security vulnerabilities, find botnet targets, and propagate malicious code.

-Theoretically, a host of web crawlers COULD be used to actively crawl every webpage, file, and link found—but without proper agreements in place this would violate even the most benign of website terms and conditions.
+Theoretically, a host of web crawlers and proxies COULD be used to actively crawl every webpage, file, and link found—but without proper agreements (and there would have to be A LOT) in place this would violate even the most benign of website terms and conditions.
 This also isn’t helpful for identifying threats and compromises behind firewalls—or on the Deep Web.

 In our years of experience we’ve found that the highest levels of coverage and accuracy (and therefore, protection) result from a hybrid approach.
 Our engineers and web analysts have spent the better part of a decade building and optimizing a distributed cloud network with AI models and training datasets that continuously raise the bar on categorization coverage and accuracy for languages worldwide.